ministryofjustice/laa-apply-for-criminal-legal-aid/docs/clam-av.md

 # Clam AV

 Apply requires evidence files to be scanned for viruses.
 We use ClamAV CLI to do that.

 See the general README for setup guide.

 ## Overview

-The Apply ClamAV setup relies on pre-existing work by HMPPS - specifically their ready-made ClamAV image:
+The Apply ClamAV setup in the live services relies on pre-existing work by HMPPS - specifically their ready-made ClamAV image:

 ```
 docker pull ghcr.io/ministryofjustice/hmpps-clamav-freshclammed:latest
 docker run -p 3310:3310 --name clamav-server ghcr.io/ministryofjustice/hmpps-clamav-freshclammed
 ```

+On staging and locally we're testing <https://github.com/ministryofjustice/clamav-mirror> and <https://github.com/ministryofjustice/clamav-docker>

 ## Troubleshooting